home-assistant/home-assistant.io/source/_components/sensor.tellstick.markdown

   required: false
   type: string
 only_named:
   description: Only show the named sensors.
-Set to `True` to hide sensors.
+Set to `true` to hide sensors.
   required: false
   default: false
   type: boolean